aytizren/nix-workbench/README.md

 This is a nix flake for [GNOME Workbench](https://github.com/workbenchdev/Workbench).
 Credits to both the developers of Workbench and those involved at NixOS/nixpkgs#208866

+> [!WARNING]
+> This flake has not been tested.
+See note at bottom for more information

 # Usage
 This nix flake exposes two packages.
 The first is, well, workbench and can be accessed with either `packages.x86_64-linux.default` or `packages.x86_64-linux.workbench`.
 The second is `gtk-css-lsp`, which is a dependency of workbench that is not available in nixpkgs.
 The code for that derivation belongs to a contributor to the Nix User Repository.